esmerek/terrific-zebra-dadb5/content/pages/about.md

       relativeUrl: true
 layout: page
 ---
+#### Why we exist

 Epic Fusion is here to move your digital initiatives into the new reality.
 With our talents collective we fuse your demands horizon-focused towards the digital tomorrow.
 We catalyze digital transformation with values and purpose to create impact on people and society.

-Together we rise Epic Fusion as an agile evolutionary organization towards tomorrow.
+Together we rise Epic Fusion as an agile evolutionary organization beyond tomorrow.
 We believe in distributed authority and collective intelligence to grow each and every day.
 We are committed to building the distributed future and choose talent over locality.

 > We unleash people's talent to create collective impact.

-#### &#xA;Why we exist
+#### The Story

 In the years 2020-2021 we experienced a true disruption in many of our areas of life.
 The digital world of work transformed faster than ever before.
 This brought completely new demands on infrastructure, technology, but also human skills and work culture.
 Epic Fusion was founded to fuse the talent of excellent people with the demand of tomorrows digital world.

-Epic Fusion is here to provide the technological foundation.
-We create secure, scalable, cloud-driven and accessible solutions that massively simplify the work and collaboration within the organization.
-We ensure this with talented technology specialists.
+Epic Fusion is capaple to provide technological foundation.
+We build secure, scalable, cloud-driven and accessible solutions that massively simplify the work and collaboration within organizations.
+We ensure the skills demanded by our technology specialists.
 At the same time, we place just as much emphasis on cultural change, the employee experience and the accessibility of solutions.

-> Our services are designed and shaped to support your initiatives to face the new reality of digital work models.
+> Our services are shaped to support your initiatives facing the new reality of digital work models.

 We are not just another service provider for technical solutions.
 We are passionate people who stand up for common values as a team.
-We want to be able to grow on our values and principles ourselves, as well as together with our customers, every day.
+We grow on our values and principles ourselves, as well as together with our customers, every day.

-To make this truly possible, we have been intensely focused on values and principles that are important to us from day one.
+To make this truly possible, we have been intensely focused on values and principles that are important to us since the frist day of our Epic Fusion.

 #### Our principles